SaltContainer/LumiTool/README.md

 # LumiTool

 A "swiss army knife"-type tool that allows for many different manipulations on Unity Asset Bundles, AssetAssistant Manifests, and various other files.
-Made with BDSP mods in mind.
+Made with BDSP mods in mind but very flexible.

 ## Features